 The Nomura Real Estate Group has positioned compliance with laws, regulations, corporate codes of conduct, and so on as a key management issue and formulated the Nomura Real Estate Group Code of Action as a compliance guide.

-In addition, Nomura Real Estate Holding established a Risk Management Committee and Group Legal/Compliance Department, conducts ongoing education and training for officers and employees throughout the Group, and provides advice, guidance, and support to Group companies.
+In addition, Nomura Real Estate Holdings established the Risk Management Committee and the Group Legal & Compliance Department, conducts ongoing education and training for officers and employees throughout the Group, and provides advice, guidance, and support to Group companies.

 Furthermore, the Group signed the UN Global Compact in May 2019 to further strengthen its compliance initiatives.

 In accordance with the principles of the UN Global Compact, we will take measures to avoid extortion, bribery, and other forms of corruption.